-Especially harmful can be foods like dried fruit and peanut butter that stick to teeth, providing a constant source of energy for bacteria.
+Especially harmful, can be foods like dried fruit and peanut butter that stick to teeth, providing a constant source of energy for bacteria.
 Acidic drinks include all fizzy drinks (including ‘diet’ drinks and carbonated mineral water), all cordials and fruit juices.
-It’s not practical to cut out these foods completely but it’s good to know the basic facts about tooth-friendly eating and have a plan to control any potential damage they might do.
+It’s not practical to cut out these foods completely but it’s good to know the basic facts about teeth-friendly eating and have a plan to control any potential damage they might do.